|Date of Exam||29th May 2016 (Sunday)|

 Questions on Analytical Puzzles formed the major chunk in the Reasoning part.
 Among them, a majority were from Linear Arrangement (double row arrangements).
 These are always time-consuming.
-The lone set on direction sense was of moderate difficulty level, mainly because the questions were framed in such a way that each one needs to be handled individually.
-This set too was time consuming.
+The lone set on direction sense was of moderate difficulty level, mainly because the questions were framed in such a way that each one needed to be handled individually.
+This set too was lengthy and arduous.

 The distribution of questions from each topic, along with their difficulty levels, is given in the table below.

 Chapter-wise break-up of questions in the Reasoning part:

 |Analysis of Analytical ability and Logical Reasoning in NIMCET-2016|

 |S.No||TOPIC||No. of questions||Easy||Difficult|

 |5||CODING AND DECODING||2||2|

 |12||2 ROW ARRANGEMENT||3|

 |13||NO OF LETTERS IN BETWEEN||1||1|

 |Of the 40 questions in this section, 35 were from Reasoning and 5 from Quant.
 Questions on Analytical Puzzles were time consuming.
 20 questions in 35 min an be considered a good attempt.|